 Three Rivers Farmer’s Market

 2421 Winchester Road, Huntsville, AL 35811

-Formerly known as the South Huntsville Farmer’s Market located on South Parkway, this market is open daily in its new Riverton area.
+Formerly known as the South Huntsville Farmer’s Market located on South Parkway, this market is open daily in its new Riverton area from 9AM-6PM Mon-Sat.
 It still features all the great local produce it did previously.